min2ha/ukwa-site/content/target/26146/index.en.md

   "subject": "UK General Election 2015"
 }

-# UK Council for International Student Affairs (UKCISA): A Manifesto for International Students

 The UK Council for International Student Affairs (UKCISA) is the UK’s national advisory body serving the interests of international students and those who work with them.